When’s the best time to sell a house?

 Top tips to improve your chances of success if you want to buy now

-Your approach to buying a new property will need to be a little different in a highly competitive market.
+Your approach to buying a new property will need to be a little different in a turbulent market.
 These top tips will help you to improve your chances of a successful purchase.

 - Make sure you’re well prepared